desiredpersona/blog-old/_posts/2016-04-19-install-jekyll-on-macos.md

 As you can see above we have now install Homebrew successfully.

+Next, we will install Ruby using Homebrew.
+This route is recommended for most users.

+**Note:** I have added an advance section below on 'How to manage multiple versions of Ruby using rbenv' but this section is completely unnecessary for most users installing Jekyll for the first time.

 ## Install Ruby using Homebrew

-Next, install the latest version of Ruby using Homebrew.
+Install the latest version of Ruby using Homebrew.

 ```sh
 brew install ruby